-Most MICUA members include cross-cultural components in their general education requirements.
-Students satisfy these diversity requirements by taking courses in areas such as ethnic studies, nonwestern civilizations, foreign languages, diversity, and inclusion.
-Described below are a few examples of undergraduate and graduate courses and programs that promote diversity.
+CROSS-CULTURAL COMPONENTS are included in MICUA members’ general education requirements, which students satisfy by taking courses in areas such as ethnic studies, foreign languages, diversity, and inclusion.
+Below are a few examples of courses and programs that promote diversity.

 An assesment principle of Capitol Technology University states that, “Graduates will be able to demonstrate an understanding of different cultures and values.”
 For example, the Business and Information Sciences Department integrates global and cultural diversity topics examined with case studies throughout the program.
 Textbooks are reviewed to ensure they include topical global and cultural diversity issues.
 The University’s faculty is multicultural and welltraveled, which provides students firsthand resources for cultural diversity exploration and supplements electives that focus on diversity such as African-American Literature.

 In 2017, Goucher College adopted a new curriculum, which integrates a “Race, Power, and Perspectives” requirement for undergraduates.
 The first-year experience includes group discussions of race, power, and perspective; the sophomore or junior year requires students enroll in a course on these topics; and the senior year involves a reflection experience documented in the student’s e-portfolio.
 Diversity-focused courses offered across programs include Women, Gender, and Sexuality Studies; Latin American Studies; Africana Studies; and Modern Languages, Literatures, and Culture.